PostHog/posthog.com/contents/blog/open-source-telemetry-ethical.md

 ## An ethics framework

+Well, it seems a good starting point is to define what is ethical.
+It turns out, there are two main approaches, broadly accepted today:

 ### Duty-based ethics

-Morality is based on duty.
-That means that the measure of morality isn't the outcome of an act, but is rather based on the intention of the act itself.
+This approach defines morality as being based on duty.
+That means that the measure of morality isn't the outcome of an act, but is rather based on the *intention* of the act itself.

 Stealing a packet of chips to save your child from starving would be considered wrong under duty-based ethics.
 Lying to save your friend from a murderer?
-Tut tut.
+Those would be considered wrong with this way of thinking.

 ### Utilitarian-based ethics

-Moral behavior means opting for the greatest common good.
+In this case, moral behavior is whatever generates greatest common good.
 An act is moral if it increases the happiness or decreases the misery of the greatest number of people.
-The results are the measure of moral behavior, not the intent.
+The results are the *outcome* of moral behavior, not the intent.

 Stealing those chips?
 Go for it.

 ## So, is it ok for open source projects to track users?

-Open source projects are zero expectation - they may contain bugs, security risks, or have confusingly outdated documentation.
+Open source projects are based on the concept of "zero expectations".
+This means they may contain bugs, security risks, or have confusingly outdated documentation.
 Remember that time you lost hours on a project that just didn't work in the first place?

-The fact it's acceptable for open source software not to work is a _great_ thing - it makes it easier for anyone to contribute.
+However, the fact it's acceptable for open source software not to work is a _great_ thing.
+This makes it easy for anyone to contribute because there are no hurdles from what your work must include or not include - it's up to you.
 Mistakes, or half-baked projects included.
 You can't have innovation without a lot of people being able to contribute and make mistakes, or give up.

 From a utilitarian perspective, we believe that tracking the minimum data possible to build useful technology, in a way that doesn't share that data with 3rd parties, means that you have the right approach to product analytics in your open source project.